 That the complete return of these historic lands was never seriously on the negotiating table will be the ongoing shame of this transaction – and the reason why the Council and the Crown are still left with an unresolved grievance for yet another generation.

-But we would be making a mistake to think this is an issue just about land and who-owns-what.
-It is an issue that is ultimately about the decency of our relationships with one another, and the communities we want to create and bring our children into.
+Nevertheless, I do suggest that we would be making a mistake to think that this is a justice issue only about land and who-owns-what.
+The longer story here is that this controversy is as much about the decency of our relationships with one another, and the communities we want to create and bring our children into.
 And this is a much wider story that asks us to have a very different conversation.

-What started at Waitara has always been a constant invitation for us to raise our gaze beyond the deals and dodgy transactions, and pay attention to the things that that will continue to really matter for generations to come.
+What started at Waitara — all those years ago — has always been a constant invitation for us to raise our gaze beyond the deals and dodgy transactions, and pay attention to the things that will continue to matter for generations to come.

 Kua oma ahau i te omanga roa.